-All Levels - All Levels - 4-H member can exhibit 1 or more projects of their own design utilizing different techniques and project was completed in current year.
+Exhibit Introduction: All Levels - All Levels - 4-H member can exhibit 1 or more projects of their own design utilizing different techniques and project was completed in current year.
 Poster topics cannot be repeated.
 Posters should follow requirements for posters as defined in handbook under general exhibit requirements.
 Reports should be a maximum of two pages.

-Reports can be either hand written in ink or typed, however, the work must be that of the 4-H'er.
-For information about action demonstrations, please see your adult leader or a Junior Leader.
+Reports can be either handwritten in ink or typed, however, the work must be that of the 4-H'er.